epfml/disco/information/TASK.md

 ### Task

-The [`Task`](../discojs/src/task/task.ts) class is the first piece of the puzzle, this contains all the crucial information from training to mode.
+The [`Task`](../discojs/src/task/task.ts) interface is the first piece of the puzzle, this contains all the crucial information from training to mode.

 The task class for simple face can be found in [here](../discojs/src/tasks/simple_face.ts), and the contents look as follows.
 (For brevity we have replaced some lines with ...).